Wildfire Smoke ‐ Particulate Matter Information

 How can you tell if the air is 'bad'?

 DEC issues air quality advisories for pollution events throughout the state, including wildfires.
-Check online to see if there is an active advisory issued in your area: /Applications/Air/airtoolsweb/Advisories
+Check for an active advisory issued in your area.

-During the summer months, the Fairbanks North Star Borough prepares a 3-day Air Quality forecast for the Fairbanks area.
-The forecast is on their website (//fnsb.us/transportation/Pages/Air-Quality.aspx ).
-If smoky conditions warrant, daily updates will be provided.
+During the summer months, the Fairbanks North Star Borough prepares a 3‐day Air Quality forecast for the Fairbanks area.
+View air quality forecast on the Fairbanks North Star Borough website.

 The Municipality of Anchorage's Air Quality hotline number is: 907-343-4899.